op2-platforms/lsp-layer-tools/README.md

 # lsp-ncs-layers
-Set of AutoLisp projects to work with standard AEC layers (based on NCS 5.0)
+AutoLisp functions to work with the NCS standard layers

+is part of the DynALisp repository